yobichan/techwriting_showcase/docs/installing-git-with-wsl.md

 # Installing Git on WSL

-The full installation of git requires the following steps.
+The full installation of Git requires the following steps.

 ## Starting WSL